KavithaRamm/ZooInventory/README.md

 This is a very simple gradle/javafx/sqllite sample application.

-The sample applications lets a users view list of animals and also add/delete them.
+The sample applications lets a user view list of animals and also add/delete them.

 To run(tested only in Linux, should work in mac also)